 A medieval municipality, feud of a branch of the Aleramici family since 1167, centre of a foreign marquisate in the Bormida, Erro and Orba valleys.
 It passed to the Genoese in 1344, then to the Marquises of Monferrato and finally to the Savoy family.
 Worth visiting: the parish church of San Michele rich in baroque and rococo elements completed in 1627, it is among the largest in all the area, the Oratory of Santo Suffragio which houses the museum of sacred art, while at 3 km from the village lies the seventeenth-century Sanctuary of the Parish Church with the contemporary Via Crucis / stations of the Cross.

-Ponzone is the main centre of an extensive territory scattered with several settlements, which includes numerous hamlets populated by tourists particularly in the summer season: CIGLIONE: a small hamlet that boasts a baroque gem, the church of San Bernardo, whose apse representing the Cardinal Virtues, the Evangelists and the Last Supper was frescoed by Pietro Ivaldi (“il Muto”) and the parish church of San Colombano in the Romanesque cemetery, are worth a visit; CALDASIO: a small village in the woods, an oasis for relaxation and rest; CHIAPPINO: a charming hamlet in a beautiful panoramic setting, a popular summer holiday destination; CIMAFERLE: it preserves in the small church a beautiful cycle of modern sacred paintings by Morando; PIANLAGO: overlooking the Erro valley, distinguished for the parish church with its extremely high bell tower (in the church is kept a rare painting by the Muto) and for the renown production of mushrooms and cheeses; TOLETO: birthplace of the painter Pietro Ivaldi known as “il Muto”, it preserves one of the most beautiful sixteenth-century churches; ABASSE: an excellent place for gastronomy and holidays, nearby is an aberch, a traditional chestnut drying kiln; PIANCASTAGNA: a typical rural village of the Apennines, it preserves a monumental Memorial recalling the massacre of the partisans during the World War II; the Mountain Festival is a fixed annual event; MORETTI: immersed in a scenic landscape similar to the Alps, is the last village in Piedmont, where you can follow the n° 536 trail the “Ring route of Bric Berton”.
+Ponzone is the main centre of an extensive territory scattered with several settlements, which includes numerous hamlets populated by tourists particularly in the summer season: CIGLIONE: a small hamlet that boasts a baroque gem, the church of San Bernardo, whose apse depicts the Cardinal Virtues, the Evangelists and the Last Supper was frescoed by Pietro Ivaldi (“il Muto”) and the parish church of San Colombano in the Romanesque cemetery are worth a visit; CALDASIO: a small village in the woods, an oasis for relaxation and rest; CHIAPPINO: a charming hamlet in a beautiful panoramic setting, a popular summer holiday destination; CIMAFERLE: it preserves in the small church a beautiful cycle of modern sacred paintings by Morando; PIANLAGO: overlooking the Erro valley, distinguished for the parish church with its extremely high bell tower (in the church is kept a rare painting by the Muto) and for the renown production of mushrooms and cheeses; TOLETO: birthplace of the painter Pietro Ivaldi known as “il Muto”, it preserves one of the most beautiful sixteenth-century churches; ABASSE: an excellent place for gastronomy and holidays, nearby is an aberch, a traditional chestnut drying kiln; PIANCASTAGNA: a typical rural village of the Apennines, it preserves a monumental Memorial recalling the massacre of the partisans during World War II; the Mountain Festival is a fixed annual event; MORETTI: immersed in a scenic landscape similar to the Alps, is the last village in Piedmont, where you can follow the n° 536 trail the “Ring route of Bric Berton”.
+There are many other trails all signed in the local area.

 For further information you can contact the Town Hall: 0144 78103